SkoolNotes/Taproot/2020HIST201/KBWeightAgnosticNN.md

 ## Finding WANNs

-Start with a small amount of network architectures then use NEAT on them
+Start with a small amount of network architectures then use NEAT on them.

 ## So?